Staff & Contact Info

 DIRECTIONS FOR FREE PARKING:

-IF DRIVING NORTH ON ST. ANDREWS AWAY FROM WILSHIRE: Turn left on 6th street; Turn left on Wilton Pl; Turn left on Wilshire; When arriving at 3926 Wilshire Blvd, turn into driveway and gate will automatically open.
+IF DRIVING NORTH ON ST. ANDREWS AWAY FROM WILSHIRE: Turn left on 6th street; turn left on Wilton Pl.; turn left on Wilshire.; When arriving at 3926 Wilshire Blvd, turn into driveway and gate will automatically open.
 Park anywhere.This is the front entrance labeled “Neighborhood Housing Services of Los Angeles.”

-IF DRIVING SOUTH ON ST. ANDREWS TOWARD WILSHIRE: Turn left on Wilshire, then an immediate right onto St. Andrew’s Place; Turn right on Ingraham; Turn right on S. Wilton Pl.; then turn right on Wilshire Blvd.
+IF DRIVING SOUTH ON ST. ANDREWS TOWARD WILSHIRE: Turn left on Wilshire, then an immediate right onto St. Andrew’s Place; turn right on Ingraham; turn right on S. Wilton Pl.; then turn right on Wilshire Blvd.
 When arriving at 3926 Wilshire Blvd, turn into driveway and gate will automatically open.
 Park anywhere.This is the front entrance labeled “Neighborhood Housing Services of Los Angeles.”

 International Laureates Organ Series